-Available peak service capacity will be constrained by the number of trains (a total of 184 EMUs and 18 SW Cars) available for service (20 minutes peak and 30 minutes nonpeak) and hence the peak loading of the Wellington network.
+Available peak service capacity will be constrained by the number of trains (a total of 184 cars, configured as 92x2 car consist EMUs; 18 SW Cars and 6 SE Cars) available for service (20 minutes peak and 30 minutes non-peak) and hence the peak loading of the Wellington network.
 It has been calculated that the inbound peak loading capacity (based on all Wellington arrivals between 07:00 to 09:00 hrs) of this service level option is in the order of 14,000 passengers (based on AW14 loading and a seat occupancy ratio of 1).